NESA: Relational Neuro-Symbolic Static Program Analysis: Analysis Policy Evaluation

 \subsection{Rule Evaluation}

 Rule evaluation becomes complex when a neural relation is involved in the body of the rule.
-First, the LLM hallucinations introduced by different neural constructors can vary significantly, as highlighted at the end of~\cref{subsec:rp}.
-Second, computing a fixed point with the sequential worklist algorithm in Algorithm~\hyperref[alg:worklist_evaluation]{1} may require numerous rounds of prompting and, thus, consume substantial computation resources.
+First, the LLM hallucinations introduced by different neural constructors can vary significantly.
+Second, computing a fixed point in Algorithm~\ref{alg:worklist_evaluation} may require multiple rounds of prompting, consuming substantial computation resources.
 In what follows, we present the technical designs by addressing the above two challenges.
-Specifically, we first introduce the concept of \emph{constrained neural constructor}, which formalizes how to choose a neural constructor to populate each neural relation (\cref{subsubsection:cnc}).
-Then we demonstrate the details of the rule evaluation using constrained neural constructors with two important strategies, namely lazy prompting (\cref{subsubsection:lp}) and incremental prompting (\cref{subsubsection:ip}).~\looseness=-1
+Specifically, we first introduce the concept of \emph{constrained neural constructor}, which formalizes how to choose a neural constructor to populate a neural relation.
+Then we demonstrate the rule evaluation using constrained neural constructors with two important strategies, namely lazy prompting and incremental prompting.~\looseness=-1